pauldmccarthy/fsleyes/userdoc/fsleyes.rst

 This is the user documentation for *FSLeyes*, the FSL image viewer.
 If you are getting started with FSLeyes, check out the :ref:`quick_start` page.
-Otherwise, choose a topic from the list below.
+Otherwise, choose a topic from the list below, or refer to the :ref:`index`.

 .. note:: *FSLeyes* is pronounced as **"fossilise"**.